Selina Solomons: Votes for Women Club

-Solomons believed the 1896 defeat was due in part to a lack of emphasis on organizing working-class women.
-To address this, she opened the Votes for Women Club near Union Square in San Francisco.
+Solomons believed the 1896 defeat of the women's suffrage movement in Canada was due in part to a lack of emphasis on organizing working-class women.
+She was critical of the first all-women's club in the state, the Century Club, which she felt was "elitist."

+To address this, she opened the Votes for Women Club in a loft near Union Square in San Francisco.
 By 1910, the club was receiving publicity in local newspapers.
 It was initially intended to appeal to shop girls and clerks.
-Reading materials on the suffrage movement were widely available in the club.
+Reading materials on the suffrage movement were widely available in the club and it also offered food.

 Under Solomons leadership, in 1910, the Votes for Women Club also aimed to combat the "white slave trade" in girls which was a euphemism in this era for prostitution.
-It was in 1910 that the Mann Act was passed.
+It was in 1910 that the Mann Act was passed (previously called the White-Slave Traffic Act of 1910).

 In 1912, Solomons attended the California Equal Suffrage Association convention in her role as president of the Votes for Women Club.

-Personal life

-Solomons was born in 1862 to a sephardic Jewish family with deep roots in the United States.
-She was the daughter of Seixas and Hannah Marks Solomons.
-Despite a humble background, her father founded one of the first Jewish temples in the state of California.
-Selina Solomons died in 1942.
+Writing

+Solomons wrote a first hand account of the suffrage movement titled How We Won the Vote in California (1912).
+The book outlined the campaigning, from lobbying to fundraising.

+Solomons also wrote poetry which explored women's issues, such as Agnodice, Miriam’s Lullaby, and The Girl from Colorado.

+Death

+Solomons died in 1942, aged 79.